Skip to content

 According to a study published by the Australian National University, 1,500 languages could die out by 2100.
 This number means that around half are currently endangered.

-Professor Lindell Bromham stated that “We found that without immediate intervention, language loss could triple in the next 40 years.
+Professor Lindell Bromham stated “We found that without immediate intervention, language loss could triple in the next 40 years.
 And by the end of this century, 1,500 languages could cease to be spoken,”

 istockphoto 1285126883 170667a